-Social media penetration continues to increase worldwide, with penetration surpassing 50 percent in North America, according to eMarketer.
-When viewed as a percentage of internet users, the numbers skyrocket to more than 70 percent worldwide, with penetration in the Middle East and Africa (83.8%), Central and Eastern Europe (75.9%), Latin America (74.9%), North America (67.5%), Asia-Pacific (68.6%) and Western Europe (65.1%) showing no signs of abating.
+Social media penetration continues to increase worldwide, surpassing 50% in North America, according to eMarketer.
+When viewed as a percentage of internet users, the numbers skyrocket to more than 70% worldwide, with penetration in the Middle East and Africa (83.8%), Central and Eastern Europe (75.9%), Latin America (74.9%), North America (67.5%), Asia-Pacific (68.6%) and Western Europe (65.1%) showing no signs of abating.

 Accenture consumer research shows that nearly a third of consumers use information from social media sites when evaluating retail banking products and services.
-Many consumers have also indicated that they want their financial institutions to use social channels to provide information about their banking accounts (Read More: Minding the Gap in Social Banking Expectations).
+Many consumers have also indicated that they want their financial institutions to use social channels to provide information about their banking accounts.
 Maybe it is time to move banking’s social media strategy from listening to engaging consumers and driving growth.

 “28% of consumers use information from social media when evaluating retail banking services.”

 According to the Accenture report, ‘Moving Beyond Listening and Monitoring: Social Media Marketing for Financial Services,‘ the next level of social media marketing will require a data-driven approach, where social media is an integral part of the overall marketing strategy.
 It will also require a test-and-learn mindset that can adjust to rapid changes in the social landscape.